 Ordering and setting up your first hosting account might seem like a big deal, but it’s actually pretty easy.
 Once you are setup, you will rarely ever need to login to your account again.

-We highly recommend that you go with A Small Orange for the hosting of your site, as it’s extremely easy to setup and we have a very nice 20% off promotion with them and you will also receive a free domain name for life when you sign up for a year in advance!
-We also use A Small Orange to power many of our own sites, as they are reliable and provide hosting for millions of other sites.
-You can get started for as low as $4 per month.
+We highly recommend that you go with Bluehost for the hosting of your site, as it’s extremely easy to setup and we have a very nice 60% off promotion with them and once you set up an account, WordPress will already be installed for you!
+We also use Bluehost to power many of our own sites, as they are reliable and provide hosting for millions of other sites.
+You can get started for under $4 per month.

 To get started you can click the image above.
-When you are sent to the A Small Orange site, simply click on the yellow button that says “Buy Now” and they will walk you through the domain and hosting setup.
+When you are sent to the Bluehost site, simply click on the yellow button that says “Buy Now” and they will walk you through the domain and hosting setup.
 If you would like a step-by-step guide on how to walk through the web hosting signup process, click here.

 Once your domain name and web hosting is all setup, now it’s time for you to install WordPress.
 WordPress is that software that powers the majority of blogs on the internet and it’s completely free to download and use.

-Installing WordPress on ASO is very easy and only takes a few minutes to complete.
-HostGator actually offers one-click installation, which means you won’t need to get your hands messy with coding or uploading software to the server.
+Installing WordPress on Bluehost is very easy and only takes a few minutes to complete.
+Bluehost actually offers one-click installation, which means you won’t need to get your hands messy with coding or uploading software to the server.

 After installing WordPress on your site, you can start adding plugins and choosing a premium WordPress theme for your site.